justDabuK/emberwood-village/src/pages/spells/enhanceAbility.md

 layout: ../../layouts/SpellLayout.astro
 title: "Enhance Ability"
 level: 2
-school: 'Transmutation'
+school: "Transmutation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: 'Touch'
+range: "Touch"
-components: 'V, S, M (fur or a feather from a beast)'
+components: "V, S, M (fur or a feather from a beast)"
-duration: 'Concentration, up to 1 hour'
+duration: "Concentration, up to 1 hour"
 ---

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.